-Chemical Peels include alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs).
+CHEMICAL PEELS include alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs).
 AHAs include Glycolic, Lactic, Malic, Tartaric, Mandelic and Azelaic.
 AHAs work by dissolving the inter-cellular lipids and proteins that hold dead skin cells to each other.
 The common BHA is Salicylic Acid.
 Salicylic is known for its lipid-soluble properties, making it a great option for oily and acne-prone skin.
-Glycolic acid in lower strengths tends to be the most popular home-use, where it is much less concentrated than the chemical peels you would expect at a spa under the care of a licensed professional.
+Glycolic acid in lower strengths tends to be the most popular at-home exfoliation treatment, which is significantly less concentrated than the pricey chemical peels that are offered at medical spas under the care of a licensed professional.

-Enzymes are naturally derived active ingredients found in many fruits.
+ENZYMES are naturally derived active ingredients found in many fruits.
 Pomegranate, Pumpkin, Papaya, Pineapple and Figs are just some of the fastest acting to dissolve dead skin to reveal smoother, softer and healthier skin.
 They are known to break up dead skin cells on the surface of the skin.
-Enzymes are potent but non-abrasive exfoliant for all skin types.
-Enzymes work best at body temperature, do not use it under steam.
+Enzymes are potent but are a non-abrasive exfoliant option for all skin types.
+Enzymes work optimally at body temperature - do NOT use it under steam!

-As a precaution, both enzymes and chemical peels should be avoided by users of Retinol products or clients with very sensitive or irritated skin.
+(As a precaution, both enzymes and chemical peels should be avoided by users of Retinol products or anyone with very sensitive or irritated skin.)